 St. Mark’s Reading Group

-St Mark’s Reading Group meets the first Monday evening of each month to discuss a book chosen by the members.
-Books read include fiction, non-fiction, classics and those published more recently.
-Email Linda Ewald for more information.
+St Mark’s Reading Group meets the third Wednesday of each month at 12:30 in the Dozier Library to discuss a book chosen by the members.
+Books read include fiction, non-fiction, classics, and those published more recently.
+See the event calendar for up-do-date information, or email Linda Ewald for more details.

 Third Agers, a lively affinity group for people aged 60 and above, has potluck luncheons with speakers, discussion, and good fun in the Fall, Winter, and Spring.
 The program also includes field trips, usually in the Greater Washington DC area.
 Activities are generated, managed, and funded by members.
-The coordinators are Barbara Harvey and Susan Sedgewick.
+The coordinator is Don Gangloff.

 Woman to Woman